mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 {% endhighlight %}

-Basically this operation follows the structure of the Scala version, it accepts two conditions, which match on the same value (typed `A`), and the case body can use both variables (typed `X` and `Y`) that are bound by the case conditions; hence the type of the body will be `X -> Y -> B`.
+Basically this operation follows the structure of the Scala version:
+It accepts two conditions which match on the same value (typed `A`), and the case body can use both variables (typed `X` and `Y`) that are bound by the case conditions; hence the type of the body will be `X -> Y -> B`.
-The implementation of the and construct is also done via tactics, which I won't unfold here, it is however available in the full proof script (see link below).
+The implementation of the `and` construct is also done via tactics, which I won't unfold here.
+It is however available in the full proof script (see link below).

 Now after all this prelude we can state (and prove) the main theorems about the `&` construct: